llm-bible/llm-bible.github.io/_publications/lu2025zero.markdown

 bibkey: lu2025zero
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2503.00179"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Few-Shot', 'Tools', 'Prompting']
+tags: ['Tools', 'Efficiency and Optimization', 'Training Techniques', 'Few-Shot', 'Prompting']
 ---
 Clarification need prediction (CNP) is a key task in conversational search, aiming to predict whether to ask a clarifying question or give an answer to the